Heritage Turkey Cooking Instructions

 Congratulations on your purchase of a Bourbon Red Heritage Turkey.
 You bought your heritage turkeys because you like knowing that your turkey had a real life.
 Heritage turkeys were not hybridized to have such big white breasts that they can’t walk.
 They weren’t bred for meat output and their ability to survive cramped, dirty, inhumane conditions.
 Heritage turkeys weren’t force-fed hormones to assure rapid growth and a short life.
 Heritage turkeys tend to have had a longer life and time to run with their flock.
 They have more dark meat and a richer flavor.

 The heritage turkey is very different from the turkeys you typically see in the grocery store.
 The commercial turkeys most Americans are familiar with are bred as large-breasted birds to produce more white meat.
 Heritage refers to the standard turkey and consists of a wide variety of breeds.
 Very few local farmers breed heritage turkeys, which are grass fed and roam the pasture they are raised on.
 Heritage turkeys are tender, full of flavor and cook more quickly due to having less fat than the white broad-breasted turkey.
+Also, most factory turkey have water and other adjuncts added to them which makes them have to be cooked longer to be done.
 Knowing how to cook a heritage turkey is important since it does not cook the same as the traditional factory turkey.

 One of the most important tools in cooking is a meat thermometer.
 When you pay more for a heritage bird, you certainly don’t want to overcook the bird.
 Here’s the controversy: The USDA recommends turkeys be cooked to 160F-180F.
 Most heritage turkey aficionados will recommend taking the turkey out of the oven a few degrees before the 160 degrees.
 The temp will rise a few degrees after the bird is removed from the oven.